 One of the strengths of Access Manager is its wide range of support for various means of authentication that goes well beyond simple and commonly used username/password methods including multi-factor and step-up scenarios.
-Access Manager includes many built-in preconfigured schemes via the combination of classes, methods, and contracts that can be used as is or can be
+Access Manager includes many built-in preconfigured schemes via the combination of classes, methods, and contracts that can be used as is or can be configured to meet your needs.
+You can assign a contract directly to specific protected resources or federation partners.
+For more sophisticated security needs, the contract can also be dynamically chosen governed by Access Manager risk policies.
+Risk policies can allow access, ask for step-up authentication, or deny access based on the risk calculated at the time of the access request.

-For more information about the Access Managers risk-based authentication feature, see "Risk-based Authentication" in the NetIQ Access Manager Appliance 4.2 Administration Guide.
+For more information about the Access Managers risk-based authentication feature, see "Risk-based Authentication" in the NetIQ Access Manager Appliance 4.5 Administration Guide.